strblr/react-stored/README.md

 ReactDOM.render(<App/>, document.getElementById('root'))
 ```

-### What if no default value or assert function is set ?

-Here is what's going on everytime you invoke `useStore` on a specific key :
-- If a _previous save_ is found in the storage for that key, it is used.
-If not :
-- If a default value is set _locally_ (as an argument of `useStore`), it is used.
-If not :
-- If a default value is set _globally_ (as an argument of `addSchema`), it is used.
-If not :
-- `null` will be used.

-Things are easier with the assert function : if none could be found for a specific key (not locally nor globally), the functionality is simply discarded and hydration of previous saves goes without any checks.

 ## 3- The `config` function

 With this function, you can tweak some general stuff.
 It has to be called outside of the React structure, before any `useStore` call, so usually somewhere in your `index.js` before your `ReactDOM.render`.